Year One

 Gain practical and technical networking knowledge that will assist in designing, building and analysing networks and their protocols using advanced technologies.

-Network Design (15 credits)
+Network Design (15 Credits)

 Learn how to recommend uses for thin and thick client architectures, and to design a thin client architecture.